-When it comes to having feast, we Odiya”s are highly enterprising in cooking.
-We are very elaborate and simple daily menu would consist of plenty of side dishes.
+When it comes to having feast, Odiya”s are highly enthusiastic about their food.
+Odiya food is very elaborate and simple daily menu would consist of plenty of side dishes.
 Mustard, posto, panch puton are special ingredients are exclusively to Odiya cooking .

 When it come sweet dishes, fresh Chenna (Paneer or Ricotta cheese) plays a very significant role.
 Many yummy dessert are made from chenna as their main ingredient.
 The most famous one needs no introduction to many sweet lovers.
 Rasagulla is very much loved by Oriya people and also admired world wide.